Mao Mao: Heroes of Pure Heart: Development

-Mao Mao: Heroes of Pure Heart was created by Parker Simmons, hired at Titmouse, Inc. in 2009 as an animator, doing his first work there for Black Panther (TV series) for Black Entertainment Television (BET).
-In the following years, he was involved in other shows and projects, including Metalocalypse, Superjail!, Black Dynamite, Motorcity, and OK K.O.!
-Let's Be Heroes, and a couple of animation shorts on the Internet.
-Following the completion of Turbo Fast, Parker and his work colleagues wanted to do their individual work.
+Mao Mao: Heroes of Pure Heart was created by Parker Simmons, hired at Titmouse, Inc. in 2009 as an animator, for his first work Black Panther for Black Entertainment Television (BET).
+In the following years, he was involved in other projects, including Metalocalypse, Superjail!, Black Dynamite, Motorcity, and a couple of animation shorts on the Internet.
+Following the completion of Turbo Fast, Parker and his colleagues wanted to do their individual work.
 When someone asked Parker to make a show, he started drawing and putting ideas together.
-He was concerned with it being limited, so it was converted into a short screening at the Theater on the "5 Second Day" event in 2014, on February 21.
-The short was also released online on YouTube a day later, and on Newgrounds on March 6.

-Parker Simmons voiced Mao Mao, using his low-pitched voice similar to how Batman is portrayed in the media.
-Griffith Kimmins, who worked with Parker on many Titmouse Inc. projects, voiced Bearclops.
-(Note: Bearclops was originally a polar bear instead of a badger, later called Badgerclops, which was changed later in the series development.)
-And Lika Leong, previously a production coordinator on Turbo Fast, also voiced Adorabat.
-The main characters and their personalities were based on them.
+He was concerned with its concept being limited, so he converted it into a short, it screened at the theater on the "5 Second Day" event in 2014.
+Parker voiced Mao Mao, using his low-pitched voice in similar way to how Batman is portrayed in the media.
+Griffith Kimmins, who worked previously with Parker on Titmouse Inc. projects, voiced Bearclops.
+(Note: Initially, Badgerclops was a polar bear called "Bearclops".
+He was changed to be a badger for the series.)
+And Lika Leong, previously a production coordinator on Turbo Fast, voiced Adorabat.
 Doug Vito provided sound editing and later served as a series animatic editor.
 Brian Pak also animated a brief skit and was later involved as a series board revisionist.

-Following screening, the short has received positive feedback from the audience and gained interest from the Chief Executive Officer (CEO) and Founder of Titmouse Inc., Chris Prynoski, who saw potential in the project.
-Parker pitched to him a 7-minute short serving as a pilot that would be used and sold to the Television network.
-Prynoski agreed with the pitch, providing budget, resources, and schedule for its release, and gave a spare year for the team to expand upon characters and Worldbuilding.
+Following screening, the short has received positive feedback from the audience and gained interest from the chief executive officer (CEO) and founder of Titmouse Inc., Chris Prynoski, who saw potential in the project.
+Parker pitched to him a 7-minute short serving as a pilot that would be sold to the Television network.
+Prynoski agreed with the pitch, providing budget, schedule, and a spare year for the team to expand upon characters and worldbuilding.
+Parker took inspiration from the media that he grew up with, such as Batman: The Animated Series and Akira Toriyama's Dragon Ball, Dr. Slump, and Chrono Trigger (1995).
+Alongwith his personal experiences with family and friends.'
+The pilot was pitched in June 2017 to Cartoon Network's CEO, Rob Sorcher, to become a full series.
+The network green-lighted the project, giving the staff a total of 95 weeks (roughly 22 months) to produce the series for the Television Release Schedule.